sawyermade/macos_win10_usb/README.md

 # Create ExFAT Windows 10 Bootable USB on macOS Monterey Apple Silicon M1 / M2
 This is how to make a bootable ExFAT USB drive for Windows 10 inside macOS.
-Took about 6 minutes on Mac Mini M1.
+It's ghetto but works :) Took about 6 minutes on Mac Mini M1.

 CREDIT FOR UEFI:NTFS BOOT, WITH PERMISSION LOL: [Rufus Team](https://github.com/pbatard/rufus), [UEFI:NTFS](https://github.com/pbatard/uefi-ntfs)